chttrjeankr/TapSearch/README.md

 ## `DATABASE`

-To view the an exhaustive list of `documents` indexed in the database.
+To view an exhaustive list of `documents` indexed in the database.

 ## `CLEAR`